Please select your country

 The result

-The product
+Our product

 STULZ were initially contacted by Paragon CC’s Head of Lean Continuous Improvement with a requirement involving issues with cooling in a data center.
 Discussions quickly evolved to look at the overall site at Dagenham and later, other location sites within the Group.
 The Dagenham site is a printing business, both physical and digital printing.
 STULZ attended the site, a huge facility predominately involved in high tech printing for the banking and finance industry.
 Soon the STULZ team were invited into the main print room facility which is the size of two football pitches.